C3-PRO/c3-pro-server/README.md

     sudo unzip jboss-as-7.1.1.Final.zip -d /usr/share/
     sudo chown -fR {{you_chosen_user}}:{{you_chosen_user}} /usr/share/jboss-as-7.1.1.Final/

 ## Oracle DB configuration ##

-the systems uses an oracle DB to manage credentials and bearer token.
+The systems uses an oracle DB to manage credentials and bearer token.
 Here are the steps to configure the DB properly:

 1. Run the table creation script: *{{src/main/scripts/create_tables.sql}}* in the DB
 2. Insert an antispam token: